robulouski/text-spread/README.rst

   Regular expression that specifies the delimiter between chunks of data.

 ``extract``
   Defines the data to be extracted from each item.
-An object that defines the following:
+Must contain the
+  following:

-  ``regex``: A regular expression, including parenthesized groups.
+  - ``regex``: A regular expression, including parenthesized groups.

-  ``mappings``: A list of mappings between groups captured by the above regular expression, and column indexes where the results will be stored.
+  - ``mappings``: A list of mappings between groups captured by the above regular expression, and column indexes where the results will be stored.
 Each element of the list must be a 2 element list:

-  [group-number, column-index]
+    ``[group-number, column-index]``

     For example, a mappings value of ``[[1,0], [2,1]]`` means that group 1 matched by the regex corresponds to the output value of column index 0, and group 2 corresponds to column index 1.

-  ``subs``: A list mapping substitutions.
-This is optional, and can be omitted.
-If present, it allows simple manipulations on matched data to be performed before being output.
-For example, numeric values can be remapped to alphanumeric strings, and vice-versa.
+    ``subs``: Optional substitutions.
+If present, facilitates simple search-and-replace actions on matched data.
+Must be a list where each element contains the following:

+    - ``index``: Index of results on which to attempt the substitution.

+    - ``replacements``: A list that specifies the substitutions.
+Each item must be a 2 element list [a, b] where a is the text to search for, and b is the replacement text.